230Daniel/Utili/SelfHosting.md

 6. Connect to your server over SSH.
 Again, you cloud provider should provide a guide on how to do this.
 After this stage you should have remote terminal access to your virtual server.
 Eg. `ssh root@12.34.56.78` but with your server's IPv4 address.

-7. Install sudo by running `apt update && apt install sudo -y`.
+7. Install sudo and git by running `apt update && apt install sudo git -y`.

 8. Create a new user by running `useradd -m utili -s /bin/bash && passwd -d utili`.